 Overview

-Mantine provides an infrastructure to build React apps efficiently, with pre-styled UI components and feature-rich utilities.
+Mantine provides infrastructure for building React apps efficiently, with pre-styled UI components and feature-rich utilities.

 benefits